cannonkeys/ck-docs/docs/balance/build_guide.md

 1. Insert your switches into the plate and PCB, and solder the switch legs into the switch holes.
 Be sure none of the switch pins are bent, and that the switches are seated all the way flush with the plate:
     ![](../images/balance/06_add_switches.jpg)

 1. Insert the encoder and solder it.
 We recommend doing this after the switches because the encoder is taller than the switches.
+Ensure that the encoder is soldered perfectly straight.
+Not doing so could cause your knob to rub against the case.
     ![](../images/balance/07_add_encoder.jpg)

 1. Finish soldering up your PCB